divanoff/P7-NeighborhoodMap/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+A live working version is hosted on Netlify and can be found [here](https://p7-neighborhood-app.netlify.com/).

+***In order for this app to work with the Yelp Fusion API V3, it needs a Node.js proxy as the Yelp API does not support CORS requests.
+The NodeJS app was written by [Rob Wu](https://robwu.nl/) and can be found on [GitHub](https://github.com/Rob--W/cors-anywhere).
+For the pruposes of this demo it is hosted on Heroku.***

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md).